Wikia/mobile-wiki/README.md

 * `npm run linter` - run ESLint on all js files
 * `npm run clean` - remove all dependencies and build directory
 * `npm run clean-deep` - remove all dependencies, remove build directory and clean the cache
+* `npm run svgo` - optimizes all SVG files in the repository (check out tasks/optimize-svg.sh for details and configuration)

 ## localSettings
 `server/config/localSettings` is main configuration structure.
 All application settings should be stored there.